Working in HR can sometimes be hard – but it can also be immensely rewarding.

 [I love] that business and work is all about people.
 Companies have very little true value outside of their people.
 Machines, products, buildings, and even brands can all be replicated by others – but how you get the best people for your organisation, do best by them and for them, and let them do their best, means the difference.

-If Elon Musk is revered for his audacious entrepreneurialism, it’s also clear that some influential HR professionals can help him realise his vision by getting the right people involved in all the right ways to deliver on Hyperloop, Space X, Tesla and more.
+If Elon Musk is revered for his audacious entrepreneurialism, it’s also clear that some influential HR professionals can help him realize his vision by getting the right people involved in all the right ways to deliver on Hyperloop, Space X, Tesla and more.

 Without great HR Elon might not be as successful as his dreams.
 With the best HR support, he could even see things go beyond some of his imagination.